-On December 21, 2015, the Maplewood City Council adopted a new Tree Ordinance.
+On December 21, 2015, the Maplewood City Council adopted amendments to the Tree Ordinance and Tree Standards.
 The ordinance establishes minimum standards for tree preservation and mitigation of environmental impacts resulting from tree removal, it adds a new section on diseased and hazardous trees, and adds requirements for licensing of tree service companies.
-The City Council also adopted an ordinance that reconfigures the City's Environmental Chapters.
+The standards highlight important aspects of the requirements for tree preservation, removal, replacement, and shade tree pest management.

 Several city ordinances help protect and preserve public and private trees and woodlands in Maplewood: